metaory/zsh-roundy-prompt/README.md

 echo -e '\ue0b6\ue0b4'
 ```

-if it returns a circle, then we can go to the next step 🥳
+If it returns a circle, then we can go to the next step 🥳

 # Installation